Azarattum/AutoSlides/README.md

 # Auto Slides
-Script for generating presentation slides from a given term
+Script for generating presentation slides from a given topic.

 ## Features:
   - Finds the term defenitions